 - 1. Lancashire will support it's looked after children and care leavers to achieve their potential at school and to access a range of education, training and employment opportunities. - 2.
 Comprehensive EPEPs will be completed. - 3.
 Effective Virtual school team - 4.
 Effective use of pupil premium - 5.
 Improve the number of care leavers gaining 5 A\- C GCSEs - 6.
 The service will act as a parental advocate in order to ensure that young people feel that someone has a continuing interest in their achievements. - 7.
 Links between colleges and training providers will be maintained and enhanced to ensure the provision of appropriate education and training opportunities are available for care leavers. - 8.
 A range of employment support programmes will be offered to all young people who are looked after or leaving care.
 This is will be based on an opt system.
 Varied experiences will be offered alongside education or as an employment route.
-(See appendix 4) - 9.
-Appropriate apprenticeships opportunities will be sought and the needs of our young people are promoted to ensure that our care leavers have the same employment opportunities as other young people e) Health f) Suitable Accommodation
+Details of the Programme are set out in the following document:

-10. Some financial support will be available for those care leavers who wish to attend a further education course.
+- 9. Appropriate apprenticeships opportunities will be sought and the needs of our young people are promoted to ensure that our care leavers have the same employment opportunities as other young people - 10.
+Some financial support will be available for those care leavers who wish to attend a further education course.